-The vehicle's maximum load is the combined weight of the rider, passenger, cargo, and any accessories.
+Total weight of rider, passenger, cargo and accessories

 Never overload your vehicle.
 Operation of an overloaded vehicle could cause an accident.

 Tire inspection

 - 1. Tire sidewall - 2.
 Tire tread depth

 The tires must be checked before each ride.
 If the center tread depth reaches the specified limit, if the tire has a nail or glass fragments in it, or if the sidewall is cracked, have a Yamaha dealer replace the tire immediately.